French To Arabic Translation Facts

 Well, in case you are not sure, this article has been designed to guide you the basics you need to arm yourself with when considering translating your documents from French to Arabic.
 Ready for this?
 Pull up a couch and read on.

-A translation is never word-for-word
+A translation is never word-for-word.

-Translation is never a word-for-word translation.
+The translation is never a word-for-word translation.
 Your translator should always translate the sentence and understand the context in which it was written, not only focus on what the words mean.
 Machine translation engines like Google’s free service can help, but nothing will replace human assistance.

 There are only about 70,000 words in the average language

-Many languages use similar prefixes and suffixes
+Many languages use similar prefixes and suffixes.

 One more thing that sets these two languages apart is how similar they are in their morphology, meaning the way each word changes form depending on its grammatical context.
-The French verb ‘faire’ for example changes into ‘fait’ when followed by an object (which means ‘do’).
-In English this would not happen, as there is only one infinitive form of a verb- do.
+The French verb ‘faire’, for example, changes into ‘fait’ when followed by an object (which means ‘do’).
+In English, this would not happen, as there is only one infinitive form of a verb- do.

 Grammar is more than just nouns and verbs

-All you need to know about translating French to Arabic is that translators are special and do more than just translate the language.
+All you need to know about translating French to Arabic is that translators are special and do more than translate the language.
 They are a cultural connector, providing a bridge for people who speak different languages.

 This is where a business may seek translation for branding materials, advertisements, marketing content, and more.
 There is also a database of translators available with searchable criteria that allow companies looking for linguists with particular expertise such in engineering, journalism, law etc.